Igongo Cultural Centre

-Twelve kilometers from Mbarara along the Mbarara-Masaka Highay, in Biharwe, lies a cultural center that I have come to love!
-This cultural center includes a restaurant, Kaahwa Kanuzire, a craft- and bookstore, Nkwanzi, and the reason I love it so much, the Eriijukiro Museum of South Western Uganda.
+Twelve kilometers from Mbarara along the Mbarara-Masaka Highway, in Biharwe, lies a cultural center that I have come to love: Igongo Cultural Centre!
+Igongo Cultural Centre includes a restaurant, Kaahwa Kanuzire, a craft- and bookstore, Nkwanzi, and the reason I love it so much, the Eriijukiro Museum of South Western Uganda.

 I first heard of Igongo Cultural Centre in December 2011, when I arrived in Kiruhura for my annual end-of-year visit to my maternal family home (see my last post for more details).
-People were ablaze with talk about the new cultural center that would officially be opened at the end of the year by none other than his Excellency.
-Those who had been there before told me about its beautiful grounds, good food and the model traditional houses that could be found there.
-Curious about it, I decided I would check it out as soon as the holidays were over.
+People were ablaze with talk of the new cultural center that would officially be opened at the end of the year by none other than his Excellency.
+Those who had been there before told me of its beautiful grounds, good food and the model traditional houses that could be found there.
+Curious about it, I decided I would check out Igongo Cultural Centre as soon as the holidays were over.

 That’s how I found myself, early in January 2012, at Igongo Cultural Centre for the first time.
 As soon as I got on the premises, I was immediately impressed with how big and well-organized the place looked.
 I don’t know what I was expecting, but it wasn’t anything close to what I saw.
-The center had huge, beautiful, manicured gardens and a set of signs clearly listing what could be found on the grounds.
+Igongo Cultural Centre had huge, beautiful, manicured gardens and a set of signs clearly listing what could be found on the grounds.

 I passed Kaahwa Kanuzire, the restaurant, without much more than a cursory glance.
-I knew I would be having lunch there later and decided instead to make my way to the Nkwanzi shop before getting to what had really brought me to Igongo: the Eriijukiro Museum.
+I knew I would be having lunch there later and decided instead to make my way to the Nkwanzi shop before getting to what had really brought me to Igongo Cultural Centre: the Eriijukiro Museum.

 I enjoy visiting museums.
 Whenever I am somewhere new, I look out for museums because they are a quick and usually inexpensive way to learn about a place, its people, its history and culture.
 For this reason, I was looking forward to visiting the Eriijukiro Museum but I was looking so much more forward than usual because this museum was about my culture as presented by my people rather than from the foreign perspective that is so common when talking about African cultures.
 Parting with a few thousand Ugandan shillings, the entry charge for East African nationals, I was all set to begin my museum tour.